WeedmasterOG/Shelly/README.md

 - Disconnect - Shuts down the shell until next system startup
 - Ping - Pings the client and shows the response
 - MessageBox - Shows a messagebox on the clients computer
+- DownloadAndExecute - Downloads and executes a file

 POWER OPTIONS
 - Shutdown